Back-end ratio compares housing cost plus other recurring monthly debt obligations to gross monthly income.

 Back-end ratio matters because it gives the lender a fuller picture of whether the borrower can really carry the mortgage alongside the rest of life.
 A borrower may appear comfortable on a housing-only basis but still be stretched once other required payments are included.

 This ratio is one of the clearest ways to understand why mortgage approval is about cash-flow capacity, not just home preference.
-Borrowers qualify against the full recurring burden, not only against the house payment they want to focus on.
+Borrowers qualify against the full recurring burden, not only against the Housing Expense they want to focus on.

 Borrowers encounter back-end ratio in preapproval and underwriting, especially when a lender is evaluating whether all monthly obligations together fit within program standards.